 Let's start at the beginning.
 Original pieces are where all other representations spring from.
 They are the birth of the new piece.
 Painters, Sculptures, Photographers (especially those using alternative methods) to name a few all create originals.
 Originals are often the most expensive as there is only one.

-An open edition print is a print that is not limited or restricted in the number and possible size that is available.
-Open Edition prints are often printed as demand rises.
-Here most Open Edition prints are printed at my trusted print house and shipped directly to you.
+An open edition print is a print that is not limited to or restricted in the number and possible sizes that are available.
+Open Edition prints are often printed as demand rises and shipped unsigned.
+Check out the Nooks & Crannies Collection for Open Edition prints available.

 What is REady to hang?